adap/flower/baselines/fedstar/README.md

 ## Expected Results
 This section indicates the commands to exectue to obtain the results shown below in Table 3 and Table 4.
 The commands below make use of Hydra's `--multirun` to run multiple experiments.
 This is better suited when using Flower simulations.
 Here they work fine but, if you encounter any issues, you can always "unroll" the multirun and run one configuration at a time.
 If you do this, results won't go into the `multirun/` directory, instead to the default `outputs/` directory.

+**Note:** Its observed that tf.functions in model.py decorator consumes a high amount of memory, so currently we have commented out that function in case for future version of tensorflow if it causes any issues please uncomment it.

 ### Table 3